AdobeDocs/marketo.en/help/sky/define-a-smart-list-for-a-batch-campaign.md

 ---
-Title: define-a-smart-list-for-a-batch-campaign
+title: define-a-smart-list-for-a-batch-campaign
-Description: Define a Smart List for a Batch Campaign
+description: Define a Smart List for a Batch Campaign
 ---

 # Define a Smart List for a Batch Campaign